-For me has nothing to do with resistance to change, or emulating the Luddites.
+For me this has nothing to do with resistance to change, or emulating the Luddites.
 We aren’t anti-technology.
 We want our technology to be lasting; we want our audio toys to be handcrafted objects of beauty, or at least, labours of love.
 We also we want technology to serve us, and not the other way around.
 We want recordings we can hold in our hands, because they connect us to our memories.
 They make our hobby more meaningful.
 It’s just a mindset.
 For a two-channel audiophile, sorry, a Slow Audio Practitioner, longevity adds to the inherent value of what we do.
 Think of your teenager who cracks the screen on her smartphone after a year, and thinks, Oh well, the phone only has a two-year lifespan anyway.
 She can’t fathom that the house phones we grew up with lasted for 25-30 years, or longer!

 I don’t have anything against digital music, but I’ve never really invested myself in it either.
 I think one of the issues with it (for me) is that it’s too easy.
 It tends to be a more superficial experience by its virtue of convenience.
 I’m not complaining – convenience is a wonderful thing, especially for someone in a wheelchair, or a hospital bed.
 I’m just saying that I don’t feel connected to music, or the musician, in the same way as I do when I stand up and engage with physical media.
 It’s a bit like going to a concert, vs watching one on television.
 They can both be great experiences, but it’s likely that making the effort to engage physically adds a dimension, or a greater possibility of meaningfully connecting.